 Today the FCA who regulate the payday loans industry, amongst other things, announced its final decision on the cap on interest rates and charges that lenders can make.
 These new limits will come into effect from January 2015.
-So, what exactly has the the FCA announced?
-In effect it confirms what they proposed in July 2014.
+So, what exactly has the FCA announced?
+In effect, it confirms what they proposed in July 2014.
 This includes:

-- A maximum interest rate of 0.8% per day
+A maximum interest rate of 0.8% per day

-- No more than £15 for a charge if a borrower defaults on their debt
+No more than £15 for a charge if a borrower defaults on their debt

-- A person cannot be charged more than double the amount they borrowed
+A person cannot be charged more than double the amount they borrowed

-Where does this leave borrowers?
+Where does this leave short term borrowers?

 Interestingly the 0.8% per day interest rate limit means that if you borrow £100 for 30 days you would not pay more than £24 in interest.
 A rate of £24 per £100 borrowed is back to the rates charged when payday loans first emerged around 10 years ago.
-Back then the loans were more likely to be used by credit-worthy employees who genuinely had a short term cash flow problem.
+Back then the loans were more likely to be used by credit-worthy employees who genuinely had a short term cash-flow problem.

 The limits imposed by the FCA will radically overhaul the industry.
-The new rules change the economics for lenders who will now have to strive to make their businesses profitable from potentially just a short term relationship with a borrower.
-They cannot rollover loans and under no circumstances can they charge more than double the amount borrowed.
+The new rules change the economics for payday lenders who will now have to strive to make their businesses profitable from potentially just a short term relationship with a borrower.
+They cannot roll over loans and under no circumstances can they charge more than double the amount borrowed.
 So they will have to ensure that borrowers repay their loans on time and that means only working with borrowers who have a good credit history and who can show they can afford to repay the loan.

 As Mr Hamblin-Boone, the Chief Executive of the Consumer Finance Association, says “We’ll inevitably see fewer people getting fewer loans from fewer lenders”.

-The number of lenders in the short term credit industry will decline, but at the same time it is likely that lenders will innovate to find ways of dealing profitably with a wider pool of borrowers within the FCA’s restrictions.
+The number of lenders in the short term credit industry will decline, but at the same time, it is likely that lenders will innovate to find ways of dealing profitably with a wider pool of borrowers within the FCA’s restrictions.